10yard/dkafe/readme.md

 Automativally generated roms
 ============================
-DKAFE builds a default frontend using various patches of the original "dkong.zip" arcade rom.
+DKAFE builds a default frontend using various patches of the original "dkong.zip" (US Set 1) arcade rom.

 The patches are included with the software in the patch folder.
 The orginal Donkey Kong rom is not provided with the software and must be obtained and placed into the dkafe/roms folder as dkong.zip.
 It is recommended but not essential for you to also place dkongjr.zip into the dkafe/roms folder.